-The grantee is expected to prepare and submit deliverables that are in compliance with OVC's Publications Guidelines (www.ovc.gov/publications/infores/pubguidelines/welcome.html).
+OVC will be responsible for the publication and dissemination of the deliverables.
+The grantee is expected to prepare and submit deliverables that are in compliance with OVC's current Publications Guidelines (www.ovc.gov/publications/infores/pubguidelines/welcome.html).
+To ensure that this is accomplished effectively and efficiently, the grant monitor, with the assistance of OVC's Communications Team, will provide oversight and guidance throughout the development and submission of all materials.